What are Checklists?

 - Add guides into the checklist by clicking on their name.
 Check the preview and see when guides are added.

-- Continue by adding the rest of the guides you want to add.
+- Continue by adding the rest of the guides.

-- If you want to change their order, just drag them by the names and drop them.
+- If you want to change their order, drag them using the arrows icon located on the left side of the Guide's name.

-- To set custom goals for guides, click on Guide Seen.
+To set custom goals for guides, click on Guide is Completed or alternatively on the pencil icon.

-- In this example, we continue with the default setting.
+- In this example, we'll continue with the default setting.

-- Next, define a targeting page for the checklist to decide on which pages you want it to be visible.
+- Next, access the Configure tab and define a targeting page for the checklist to decide on which pages you want it to be visible.
 Here, it's set to all the pages the playground dashboard has.

 - Then choose the user segment who can see the checklist.
 This one is visible for all users.

-- Activate the checklist status, save it, and publish it on your platform.
+- Finally, activate the checklist status, save it, and publish it on your platform.

 - Go to your web app where you target the checklist and refresh the page.
 You'll find your live checklist there.